sklise/sinatra-warden-example/readme.md

 _This readme is copied from the original blog post [on my site](http://skli.se/2013/03/08/sinatra-warden-auth/)._

+_UPDATE 4/12/2014, the blog post is now out of date._

 In this article I'll explain the basics of authentication and Rack middleware and in the process build a complete app with [Sinatra](http://sinatrarb.com), [DataMapper](http://datamapper.org) and [Warden](http://github.com/hassox/warden).